pulumi/docs/content/partner/azure.md

     description: |
-        Pulumi allows you to use top programming languages across all public clouds with support for dozens of popular infrastructure service providers including private and hybrid clouds helping ensure any multi-cloud strategy is succesfull one.
+        Pulumi allows you to use top programming languages across all public clouds with support for dozens of popular infrastructure service providers including private and hybrid clouds helping ensure any multi-cloud strategy is succesful one.

   - title: Reduce Provisioning Time
     cta: Learn more